Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of CL-shellability to self-consistent CC-shellability

 Finally we prove the equivalence of (7) and (8).
 To show that (8) implies (7), we use the result from Lemma \ref{UEimpliesSC} that the UE property implies self-consistency.
 For the other direction, first use the result already proven above that (7) implies (4).
-Then use the fact that by every CL-labeling is a topological CL-labeling (by virtue of how these are defined) to get that (4) implies (8).
+Then use the fact that every CL-labeling is a TCL-labeling (by virtue of how these are defined) to get that (4) implies (8).
 Combining these implications shows that (7) implies (8). \end{proof}

-We conclude this section with two simple consequences of the above results that will both be used in Section \ref{CC-UE} in our proof that the uncrossing order is dual CL-shellable.
+We conclude this section with two simple consequences of the above results.
+They are included because they will both be used in Section \ref{CC-UE} in our proof that the uncrossing order is dual CL-shellable.

 \begin{cor} Let $P$ be a finite bounded poset with a self-consistent EC-labeling $\lambda $.
 Then $\lambda $ may be transformed algorithmically into a CL-labeling for $P$. \end{cor}

 \begin{proof} This is immediate from Theorem \ref{TFAE-theorem}, using the fact that every EC-labeling is a CC-labeling. \end{proof}